AlDrean/MyDND/PaladinHomebrew/readme.md

 #### Proposed Modifications
 - **Early Oath Auras:** will be dealt in another topic
 - **Early Access to Auras:** Introduce a level 1 aura that provides benefits based on the Paladin's Charisma modifier.
+Each effect works to beings being in the start of the turn there;
   - **Temporary Health Aura:** Grant temporary health equal to 1d2 plus Charisma modifier (minimum of 3) to allies within the aura.
   - **Damage Reduction Aura:** Provide a damage reduction of 1d2, which increases to 1d4 if the Paladin's Charisma modifier is 3 or more.
   - **Bonus to Tests:** Offer a 1d2 bonus to attack rolls or skill checks within the aura, a lesser blessing